ababak/maya2katana/README.md

 ### Installation
 1. Quit Maya
-2. Clone maya2katana repository and place it to:
+2. Clone maya2katana repository (or download zip, extract and rename directory from "maya2katana-master" to "maya2katana") and place it to:
 ```
 Windows: \Users\<username>\Documents\maya\scripts
 Linux: ~/maya/scripts